 Keeping workers healthy and safe makes a positive impact in our communities and across the world.

-Make a gift to AIHF in support of the next generation of passionate individuals who are determined to protect worker health.
+Make a gift to AIHF in support of the next generation of passionate individuals determined to protect worker health.

 How to Contribute

 When you choose to make an Individual Donation, your generous gift will be applied wherever it’s needed most.